tpsara/iDhi/README.md

    - Select the iDhi device which you want to test.
 In the following example we assume that the iDhi device under test is named <code>test-device</code>.
 Now, we assume that you have selected <code>test-device</code> from the list of devices, to try out Azure IoT Explorer integration.

    - Now you can choose <code>Device twin</code> on the left-panel to view the details of the device twin.

    ![device twin](device_twin.png)

-   - You can also test invocation of Direct Method by choosing <code>Direct method</code> on the left-panel.
+   - You can also test the invocation of Direct Method by choosing <code>Direct method</code> on the left-panel.
      Refer screenshot below for Mehod name and Payload invocation details.
 Then click <code>Invoke method</code> button.
 The response for the Invoke method is displayed as pop-up message on the top right corner as shown in screenshot below.

    ![direct method](direct_method.png)

-   - You can also test cloud to device communication by choosing <code>Cloud-to-device message</code> on the left-panel.
+   - You can also test the cloud to device communication by choosing <code>Cloud-to-device message</code> on the left-panel.
      Construct the Message body in JSON format and click <code>Send message to device</code> button.
 You can see the response is displayed as a pop-up message on the top right corner as shown in screenshot below.

    ![cloud-to-device message](c2d_message.png)